- 4 Best Women’s Road Bikes Under $500 & Reviews

 Max4out Road Bike for Men and Women with Aluminum Alloy Frame, Featuring 14 Speed Shimano Shifter, 700C Wheel and Disc Brake Bicycles White

-Schwinn Discover Hybrid Bike for Men and Women, 21-Speed, 28-inch Wheels, 18-inch/Medium Frame, Black
+Schwinn Discover Hybrid Bike for Men and Women, 21-Speed, 28-inch Wheels, 16-inch/Small Frame, White

 Choosing your own bike is all about realizing what you want from your machine.
 Max4out is all about expressing yourself well on the road.
 This 21-speed bike looks simple at first glance but has peak performance written all over it.

 The 700c wheel comes to a unique diameter of 25.2 inches.
 This makes the machine ideal for heights above 5 ft 3 inches up to 6 feet.
 The maximum weight it can ferry around is 330 pounds which is greater than most bikes.
 The machine itself weighs about 37 pounds and lends itself effortlessly to durability and sustained value.

 If you love working on bikes yourself, the Max4out will delight you because of its high precision gears and drivetrain apparatus.
 The core frame and drivetrain are in place.
 You will be able to build it up from the 85% assembled stage and put in the front wheel, seat, pedals, and handlebars.
 The handlebars have a perky drop.
 The set-up features disc brakes.